 In 2024, the chemical industry is set to navigate through trends such as continued delayed growth, with an expectation for an upturn only by the latter half of the year or into 2025.
-A heightened focus on efficiency and cost consciousness will be crucial, with companies leveraging technology for improved supply chain management.
-Sustainability will become even more paramount, with stricter environmental regulations pushing firms towards sustainable practices.
-The "chemistry as a service" model will encourage material circularity, and firms will seek to create optionality within supply chains to adapt to market conditions and maintain growth
+A heightened focus on efficiency and cost consciousness will be crucial, with companies leveraging technology for maintain growth years.